-Elvis is the king of rock and roll.
-Michael Jackson is the king of pop.
+Elvis was the king of rock and roll.
+Michael Jackson was the king of pop.
 And Stephen King is the king of horror.

-He is one of the most successful authors in the world, the recipient of numerous honorable awards and certainly one of the wealthiest writers alive.
+He’s one of the most successful authors in the world, the recipient of numerous honorable awards, and certainly one of the wealthiest and most recognizable writers alive.

-I have read a few of King’s books and enjoyed them, mostly those that fall just outside of horror: The Stand, Hearts in Atlantis, and The Gunslinger.
-I loved the movie Stand by Me based on his short story “The Body” and the film adaptations of The Green Mile and Misery.
+I’ve read a few of King’s books and enjoyed them, mostly those that fall just outside of horror: The Stand, Hearts in Atlantis, and The Gunslinger.
+I loved the film Stand by Me, which was based on his short story “The Body” as well the film adaptations of The Green Mile and Misery.

 I have great respect for Stephen King.
-I may not love horror stories, but I do love good writing and excellent storytelling.
+I love good writing and top-notch storytelling.
 With all his experience, success, talent, and craftsmanship, I can’t think of a better mentor for writers than Stephen King.

 The Buzz On Writing

-Years ago, I saw Mr. King’s book on the shelf, thought it was good that horror writers now had their own bible, and moseyed downstairs to the used-books basement, where I like to hunt for old MacCafferey and Bradley books.
+Years ago, I saw Mr. King’s book, On Writing, on a shelf in my local bookstore.
+I thought it was good that horror writers now had their own bible, and moseyed downstairs to the used-books basement, where I liked to hunt for old McCaffrey and Bradbury books.

-The buzz about King’s book wasn’t immediate, but it was persistent.
-First one writer, then another would rave about “Stephen King’s book on writing.”
+The buzz about King’s book wasn’t immediate, but it was insistent.
+First one writer, then another, would rave about “Stephen King’s book on writing.”
 This is a convenient sentence because the book has a convenient (and brilliant) title; It’s called On Writing.

 Eventually the buzz became a persistent hum, almost a chant: “You haven’t read it yet?”
 “Oh, you’ll LOVE it.”
 “It’s the BEST writing book EVER.”